Karl Mannheim: Academic career

 In 1933, Mannheim was ousted from his professorship under the terms of the anti-Semitic law to purge the civil service and was forced into exile.
-After fleeing the Nazi regime and settling in Britain, Mannheim became a lecturer in Sociology at the London School of Economics, under a program to assist academic exiles, until his death.
+After fleeing the Nazi regime and settling in Britain, Mannheim became a lecturer in sociology at the London School of Economics, under a program to assist academic exiles.

-In 1941, Sir Fred Clarke, Director of the Institute of Education at the University of London, invited him to teach sociology on a part-time basis in conjunction with his declining role at LSE under wartime conditions.
+In 1941, Sir Fred Clarke, Director of the Institute of Education at the University of London, invited him to teach sociology at the institute on a part-time basis in conjunction with his declining role at LSE under wartime conditions.
 In January 1946 he was appointed as the first sociology professor at the Institute of Education, a position he held until his death in London a year later.
 During his time in England, Mannheim played a prominent role in 'The Moot', a Christian discussion group of which T.S.
 Eliot was also a member, concerned with the role of religion and culture in society, which was convened by J. H. Oldham.
-He gained a position of influence through his editorship of the extensive Routledge series on social sciences.
+He also gained a position of influence through his editorship of the Routledge International Library of Sociology and Social Reconstruction (later the International Library of Sociology).

 Mannheim's life, one of intellectual and geographical migration, falls into three main phases: Hungarian (to 1919), German (1919–1933), British (1933–1947).
-Among his valued interlocutors were György Lukács, Oszkár Jászi, Georg Simmel, Martin Heidegger, Edmund Husserl, Karl Marx, Alfred and Max Weber, Max Scheler, and Wilhelm Dilthey.
-In his work, he sought variously to synthesize elements derived from German historicism, Marxism, phenomenology, sociology, and Anglo-American pragmatism.
+He sought variously to synthesize elements derived from German historicism, Marxism, phenomenology, sociology, and Anglo-American pragmatism.
+Among his sources of inspiration were György Lukács, Oszkár Jászi, Georg Simmel, Martin Heidegger, Edmund Husserl, Karl Marx, Alfred and Max Weber, Max Scheler, and Wilhelm Dilthey.

 Death

-Mannheim died in London on January 9, 1947 at the age of 53 due to a congenitally weak heart.
-Shortly before his death, he was invited to be the head of the European UNESCO, an offer he was unfortunately not able to accept.
-He was cremated at Golders Green Crematorium and his ashes were placed in the columbarium there in an urn, which were later mixed with those of his wife.
+Mannheim died in London on January 9, 1947, at the age of 53 due to a congenitally weak heart.
+Shortly before his death, he was invited to be director of UNESCO, an offer he was unfortunately not able to accept.
+He was cremated at Golders Green Crematorium and his ashes were placed in the columbarium there in an urn, and later mixed with those of his wife.
 He was originally placed opposite Sigmund Freud as a planned pairing, but Freud was later relocated.